arwhirang/affinity_prediction_BGNN/README.md

-# Blind affinity prediction using BGNN and transfer learning on re-docking dataset
+# affinity prediction using BGNN and transfer learning on re-docking dataset
 Under review for Journal of Computer-Aided Molecular Design

 ## Preparation(pose prediction, too)